Skip to content

 • Network calls in hooks (avoid — hooks should be fast and local)

-• Large file processing (the >1MB guard in post-edit-format prevents this)
+• Large file processing

 • Missing tool binaries (hooks should check command -v before running tools)